raphaelrobert/mimi-delivery-service/draft-robert-mimi-delivery-service.md

 MLS protocol versions and maybe even extensions it supports.
 New ones can be added with protocol version upgrades.

+# Security properties overview

+The MIMI DS protocol provides a number of security guarantees.

+## MLS-based security properties

+The MLS protocol underlying the MIMI DS protocol provides end-to-end authentication for all messages, as well as additionally end-to-end confidentiality for all application messages.
+The DS can verify client signatures on MLS messages and thus verify that end-to-end authentication holds.

+The MIMI DS protocol also makes use of the authenticated channel provided by MLS to verify the authenticity of relevant extension data such as the QueueAuth tokens used for queue authorization.

+## Server-to-server authentication

+Server-to-server communication in the MIMI DS protocol is authenticated using signatures.
+Each server maintains a signature key that it uses to sign server-to-server messages and where the corresponding public key is available to other DSs through a dedicated endpoint.
+The MIMI transport protocol ensures that communication with that endpoint is authenticated using the web root of trust of the DS requesting the public key.

+## Queue Authorization

+When a client from a guest DS joins a group, it provides the owning DS with a QueueAuth token.
+The owning DS can then use that token to prove to the guest DS that it is authorized to deliver messages to the queue of that client.

 # Framing and processing overview

 ## Client to server requests